Chart Color Schemes

 Age

-Winthrop's median age stands at 44 years, surpassing Greater Perth's figure of 37 and significantly exceeding the national norm of 38.
-The age group of 65-74 is strongly represented at 14.3%, compared to Greater Perth, while the 25-34 cohort is less prevalent at 8.7%.
-According to the 2021 Census, the population aged 15 to 24 has grown from 13.3% to 15.2%, and the 75 to 84 age group increased from 6.0% to 7.8%.
+Winthrop's median age stands at 44 years, surpassing Greater Perth's figure of 37 and significantly exceeding the national average of 38.
+The age group of 65-74 is strongly represented in Winthrop at 14.3%, compared to Greater Perth, while the 25-34 cohort is less prevalent at 8.7%.
+According to the 2021 Census, the population aged 15 to 24 has grown from 13.3% to 15.2%, and the 75 to 84 age group has increased from 6.0% to 7.8%.
 Conversely, the 55 to 64 cohort has decreased from 14.6% to 12.5%.
-By 2041, demographic modeling indicates that Winthrop's age profile will change significantly.
-The 75 to 84 group is projected to grow by 97%, reaching 1,002 people from 509.
-The aging population trend is evident, with those aged 65 and above comprising 62% of the projected growth.
-Meanwhile, the populations aged 5-14 and 35-44 are expected to decline.
+Demographic projections suggest significant changes in Winthrop's age profile by 2041.
+The 75 to 84 group is expected to grow by 97%, reaching 1,002 people from the current 509.
+This growth will be led by those aged 65 and above, who are projected to comprise 62% of Winthrop's population growth.
+Meanwhile, the 5 to 14 and 35 to 44 age groups are expected to experience population declines.